- Written by Vassilis Kroustallis

 Dinner For Few depicts a sociopolitical allegory of our society.
 During Dinner the system is working like a well-oiled machine.
 It constantly and solely feeds the few that foolishly consume all the resources, while the rest survive on what little is falling off the table.
 Inevitably when the supply is depleted, the strangle for what's left leads to a violent and catastrophic change.
 Sadly, the offspring of this profound transition turns out to be not a sign of hope but the spitting image of the parents.

 The film has garnered 70 international awards in the festival circuit.

 ZF: Nassos, thanks for talking to Zippy Frames.
 Dinner for Few is a strong political parable, inspired by South European economic recession.
 Tell us what motivated you to make this horror politics story.

 Nassos Vakalis: Well I considered it more like a socio-political allegory or a metaphor.
 There are many elements in the film that are borrowed from the current events and from other stories like the Animal farm for example but that came later.

 Initially it was not even an idea for a film.
 I was actually talking to a friend on the phone a few years ago and we were both reminiscing of the old Greek tavernas and the cats circling the tables waiting for something to drop.

-I remembered how at the end of the night when you have not feed some of the cats enough, the more brave of the cats the moment you were not looking choose to jump on the table and eat almost out of your own plates or steal something and run off.
+I remembered how at the end of the night when you have not fed some of the cats enough, the more brave of the cats choose to jump on the table (the moment you were not looking) and eat almost out of your own plates or steal something and run off.
 Soon a parable between the cats and the people in the current economic crisis came into play.